How to make a complaint

 Some organisations also provide dispute resolution services.
 This means that they can step in to help you resolve the dispute with the trader.
 Other organisations have the power to prosecute against traders or recommend the actions the trader must take.

 You can contact the Competition and Consumer Protection Commission (CCPC) for general consumer advice and support.

 There are other independent bodies who deal with specific industries, including:

-- Air passenger rights (cancellation, delay or denied boarding: The Commission for Aviation Regulation (CAR)
+- Air passenger rights (cancellation, delay or denied boarding: The Irish Aviation Authority (IAA).
+The IAA has taken on functions previously held by the Commission for Aviation Regulation (CAR)

 - Financial services: the Financial Services and Pensions Ombudsman (FSPO)

 - Communications or postal services: Commission for Communications Regulation (ComReg)

 - Energy or water services: Commission for Regulation of Utilities (CRU)

 The Office of the Ombudsman has a useful guide on Ombudsman Offices in Ireland (pdf).
 It can help you identify the correct ombudsman to deal with your complaint.